praveensastry/AlertManager/README.md

-# Airwallex coding challenge
+# Alert Manager

-The aim of this exercise is to implement an "alerting" service which will consume a file of currency conversion rates and produce alerts for a number of situations.
+This is the reference implemention of an "alerting" service which will consume a stream of currency conversion rates and produce alerts for a number of situations.

 This coding exercise can be performed in either Java or Kotlin.
 The build